European Union Mission in Armenia

-The European Union Mission in Armenia (EUMA) is a European Union Common Security and Defence Policy civilian deployment on the territory of the Republic of Armenia.
+The European Union Mission in Armenia (EUMA) is a European Union Common Security and Defence Policy civilian deployment on the territory of Armenia.

 History

-The mission was announced on 23 January 2023 to build upon the work of two previous EU deployments in Armenia, the European Union Monitoring Capacity to Armenia and the EU Planning Assistance Team in Armenia following the Armenia–Azerbaijan border crisis.
+The mission was announced on 23 January 2023 to build upon the work of two previous EU deployments in Armenia, the European Union Monitoring Capacity to Armenia (EUMCAP) and the EU Planning Assistance Team in Armenia (EUPAT) following the Armenia–Azerbaijan border crisis.
 The mission was formally launched on 20 February 2023.
+Unlike EUMCAP, which was planned with the approval of Azerbaijan, EUMA went ahead without Azerbaijani approval.

 Mandate

-The objective of the mission is to contribute to stability in the border areas of Armenia, build confidence on the ground, conduct active patrolling and reporting, and to support normalization efforts between Armenia and Azerbaijan led by the President of the European Council, Charles Michel.
-EUMA will have an initial mandate of 2 years and its operational headquarters will be based within Armenia.
-It is expected that around 100 EU personnel will be deployed.
-EUMA will conduct border patrols along the entire length of Armenia's border with Azerbaijan, including along the Nakhchivan exclave.
+The objective of the mission is to contribute to stability in the border areas of Armenia, build confidence on the ground, conduct active patrolling and reporting, and to support the normalization efforts between Armenia and Azerbaijan led by the President of the European Council, Charles Michel.

+EUMA was defined in January 2023 to have an initial mandate of 2 years with the possibility of extension, and its operational headquarters is based within Armenia.
+It was expected that around 103 EU personnel would be deployed.
+One of the tasks of the EUMA is to conduct border patrols along the entire length of Armenia's border with Azerbaijan, including along the Nakhchivan exclave.
+Azerbaijan is notified of the mission's weekly schedule and of patrols ahead of time.
+EUMA maintains six Forward Operating Bases (FOBs) in Goris, Ijevan, Jermuk, Kapan, Martuni and Yeghegnadzor as well as a Liaison and Support Office in Yerevan.

+On 11 December 2023, the EU confirmed that the number of staff stationed in Armenia will increase to 209.

+On 30 January 2025, the Council of the European Union approved the extension of EUMA's mandate for another two years, until 19 February 2027, with a budget allocation of over €44 million for the period from 20 February 2025 until 19 February 2027.
+EUMA also increased its personnel to 225.